 How To Treat Your Nervous Dog

 If you suspect your dog has an ongoing issue with nervousness, make an appointment with your veterinarian.
-Your dog's vet can help determine the source of the problem and whether there are any underlying medical conditions.
+Your dog's vet can help determine the source of the problem and whether there are any bigger problems.

 The doctor can also set a course of action based on the cause of the nervousness and the severity of the symptoms.
-Fortunately, there are a number of anxiety treatments for dogs.
-Here are the primary methods for reducing a dog's anxiety.
+Fortunately, there are a number of options.
+Here are the primary methods for helping with a dog's anxiety.

 Only choose supplements that are made with high-quality whole foods and naturally beneficial ingredients.
 Stay away from any supplements that contain artificial colors, flavors, fillers, and wheat.